ExpediaGroup/beeju/README.md

       assertTrue(hive.client().tableExists("foo_db", "bar_table"));
     }

+To use the extension instead, replace `@Rule` with:

+    @RegisterExtension
+    public ThriftHiveMetaStoreJUnitExtension hive = new ThriftHiveMetaStoreJUnitExtension("foo_db");

-## HiveMetaStoreJUnitRule
+## HiveMetaStoreJUnitRule and Extension
 This rule creates an in-memory Hive database without a Thrift Hive Metastore service.
 This can then be used to perform Hive API calls directly (i.e. without going via Hive's Metastore Thrift service) in a test.

-Example usage: Class under test creates a partition using an injected Hive Metastore Client.
+Example @ Rule usage: Class under test creates a partition using an injected Hive Metastore Client.

     @Rule
     public HiveMetaStoreJUnitRule hive = new HiveMetaStoreJUnitRule("foo_db");